-- When using the lightning protection option on 4-20 mA products, users should take into account the additional series resistance of this option when selecting the loop power supply. - This option will increase total loop resistance by 88 Ohms. - The lightning protection option cannot be utilized with a transducer configured with the temperature output option.
+Please note: When using the lightning protection option on 4-20 mA products, users should take into account the additional series resistance of this option when selecting the loop power supply.
+This option will increase total loop resistance by 88 Ohms.

-1/2" MALE NPT CONDUIT FITTING
+1/2" Male NPT Conduit Fitting

 Submersible level transducers can be attached to a rigid conduit and the cable run through the conduit.
-To achieve this, all of our submersible transducers can be fitted with an optional 1⁄2" NPT male conduit fitting (specify "Electrical Connection Option 4" when ordering) where the cable exits the transducer.
+To achieve this, all of our submersible transducers can be fitted with an optional $\frac{1}{2}$ " NPT male conduit fitting (specify "Electrical Connection Option 4" when ordering) where the cable exits the transducer.
 This fitting can be mated to a standard rigid conduit.